Artchibald/WTW_107405_product_logo_template_script/README.md

 According to Brand, we are looking for the color of the dark stripe in the patterns, from Wiki:

-The Stratosphere pattern uses an 90% tint of Stratosphere Dark.
+"The Stratosphere pattern uses an 90% tint of Stratosphere Dark.
 The Infinity and Gray Matter patterns use a 80% tint of Infinity Dark and Gray Matter Dark.
 Fireworks Dark has been adjusted to add increased contrast within the Fireworks patterns.
-The adjusted HEX value is #930082.
+The adjusted HEX value is #930082."

 Taken from https://wtwbrandcentral.com/content/software-product-icons